tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 When a non-default `Argument` is used, a `Response.comment` SHOULD include the `Parameter` and the non-default value.
 This provides the non-default value for human consumers.

 Implementers MUST NOT produce Test `Implementations` identified by the same identifiers that only implement non-default `Parameter` values.
-An `Implementation` of a Test MUST support the Test execution with the default `Parameter` values, and MAY optionally support other `Parameter` values.
+An implementation of a Test MUST support the Test execution with the default `Parameter` values, and MAY optionally support other `Parameter` values.
 Provided `Parameters` MUST NOT change the behavior of the Test to depart from the `bdqffdq:Specification.expectedResponse`. `Parameters` MUST only change the behavior of the Test as specified in the `bdqffdq:Specification.expectedResponse`.

 ### 6.2 Execution Process Agnostic (non-normative)